The 14 Best Places to Celebrate St. Patrick’s Day in Minnesota! By

 As the oldest Irish bar in a city of more than 100,000, it’s not surprising that Dooley’s hosts the biggest St. Patty’s Day party in town.
 Before heading down to Dooley’s on the 17th, catch the city’s annual St. Patrick’s Day parade on the Saturday before.

-Every St. Patrick’s Day, two blocks of West 7th St. become the most Irish spot this side of Chicago.
-Anchored by two popular pubs, the Liffey and McGovern’s, and supported by Eagle Street Bar, Tom Reid’s, Burger Moe’s, and Louis, tents go up, pints are passed, and the streets fill with green.
+Every St. Patrick's Day, two blocks of West 7th St. become the most Irish spot this side of Chicago.
+Anchored by two popular pubs, the Liffey and McGovern's, and supported by Cossetta's, Tom Reid's, and Burger Moe's, tents go up, pints are passed, and the streets fill with green.